-50 Years of On Her Majesty’s Secret Service
+55 Years of On Her Majesty’s Secret Service

-50 year anniversary of On Her Majesty's Secret Service
+On Her Majesty's Secret Service Bond film

-50 years of “On Her Majesty’s Secret Service”
+55 years of “On Her Majesty’s Secret Service”

-There have already been some classic film anniversaries to celebrate this year, including the Ealing comedies and The Third Man, and there are more to come in 2019.
+There have already been some classic film anniversaries to celebrate this year, including the Ealing comedies and The Third Man, and there are more to come in 2024.

 Regarded by many to be the best Bond film, “On Her Majesty’s Secret Service” has it all:

-Diana Rigg, Joanna Lumley, Jenny Hanley, Julie Ege, Anouska Hempel, Verner Panton lighting, a mountain-top lair, a Christmas song, a beautifully poignant love song by Armstrong, George Baker, and arguably the best John Barry soundtrack ever.
+Diana Rigg, Joanna Lumley, Jenny Hanley, Julie Ege, Anouska Hempel, Sylvana Henriques, Verner Panton lighting, a mountain-top lair, a Christmas song, a beautifully poignant love song by Armstrong, George Baker, and arguably the best John Barry soundtrack ever.

-Today marks 50 years of “On Her Majesty’s Secret Service” receiving its BBFC classification of “A” on the 5th of December 1969.
+2024 marks 55 years of “On Her Majesty’s Secret Service” receiving its BBFC classification of “A” on the 5th of December 1969.

 The longest-running Bond film, until “Casino Royale” with Daniel Craig was released, “On Her Majesty’s Secret Service” was the first film directed by Peter Hunt who had previously worked as the editor or second unit director on films including “Dr. No“, “Goldfinger” with Sean Connery & Honor Blackman, and “The Ipcress File” with Michael Caine.